techidaily/site-fox-boxes/source/_posts/updated-leading-sites-for-extracting-text-aesthetics-packs.md

 ![behance text effect](https://images.wondershare.com/filmora/article-images/2022/09/behance-text-effect.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/hHPljBHrvkA?si=HwdfDM9rlbABSIrx" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 There are also text effects related to games such as Minecraft as well as flashy and funny typography.
 Select the color from the filters and you will get to see text effects related to the color so that you can place it suitably on your project.
 Apart from Photoshop, there are text effect templates available for Illustrator, InDesign, After Effects as well as Lightroom.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/zAzTErKy6h8?si=vi5z3M9_7fW6qiAJ&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 2\.
 How to Edit Text Effects in Video